MayankShivhare999/kafka-consumer/README.md

-# Kafka Producer
+# Kafka Consumer

-This is a simple Kafka Producer application built with Spring Boot.
+This is a simple Kafka Consumer application built with Spring Boot.

 ## Prerequisites